'Be a Councillor' event round up

 Twenty-eight people came to District Council House on Wednesday 10 October to find out more about becoming a district councillor.

-Lichfield District Council hosted two ‘Be a Councillor’ sessions this month to encourage people who care about their local area, and the issues facing local people, to consider standing for a seat on the council in next May’s local elections.
+Lichfield District Council hosted two ‘Be a councillor’ sessions this month to encourage people who care about their local area, and the issues facing local people, to consider standing for a seat on the council in next May’s local elections.

 At the sessions, participants heard what the role of councillor involves, the important skills they might need, and information about relationships, stakeholders and influencing.

-The district council held the event in a bid to encourage more people from diverse backgrounds to consider standing to be a councillor.
+We held the event in a bid to encourage more people from diverse backgrounds to consider standing to be a councillor.

-Diane Tilley, Chief Executive of Lichfield District Council, said:
+Diane Tilley, chief executive of Lichfield District Council, said: